 The University follows the 'Credit System' for its programmes.
 Each credit is worth 30 hours of student learning time comprising all the learning activities.
 Thus, a four-credit course involves 120 study hours.
 This helps the student to understand the academic effort one has to put for successful completion of a course.
-Successful completion of the programme involves completion of both assignments as well as the Term-End Examination for each course in the programme and any bridge courses; if any.
+Successful completion of the programme requires successful completion of both assignments and the Term-End Examination of each course of the programme and bridge courses, if any.

-1.5 MCAOL Programme Structure
+1.5 MCA Programme Structure